Offline vs Online Sports Betting Business: Which is Better?

 According to research by Business Wire, the global market size for online sports betting was $29.8 billion back in 2010.
 This figure is up 13% between 2010 and 2020 and it shows no signs of stopping anytime soon!

-Check - iGamingBook
+Check

 Growth Rate of Online Sports Betting

 Online sports betting has grown at a rapid pace over the past few years and this trend looks set to continue into 2020 and beyond.
-According to Custom Market Insights, the market size will grow to $146.6 Billion by 2030.
+According to Custom Market Insights, the sports betting market size will grow to $146.6 Billion by 2030.

 Europe has dominated the gambling market with legalization in countries like Germany, France, Spain, Italy, Malta, etc. However, in the upcoming years, Asia Pacific is predicted to take lead as governments loosen the laws concerning online gambling.